 Click Here for tab for Someone Like You by Adele

-Adele is a modern legend in the making, as one of the best selling artists of all time we are seeing her make a lasting impact on music as a whole.
+Adele is a modern legend in the making, as one of the best-selling artists of all time.
+We are also seeing her make a lasting impact on music as a whole.
 With her unbelievably powerful singing voice and emotive lyrical content, she is a truly world-class musician.
-This song is part of her second album titled ‘21’ and was inspired by the idea of separating from a life partner.
+This song is part of her second album titled 21 and was inspired by the idea of separating from a life partner.

 Sunday Morning by Maroon 5